 Related disorders include disorders similar to or related to dyslexia such as developmental auditory imperception, dysphagia, specific developmental dyslexia, developmental dysgraphia, and developmental spelling disability.

 The problems displayed by individuals with dyslexia involve difficulties in acquiring and using written language.
 It is a myth that dyslexic individuals “read backwards,” although spelling can look quite jumbled at times because students have trouble remembering letter symbols for sounds and forming memories for words.
 Other problems experienced by dyslexics include the following:

 Not all students who have difficulties with these skills are dyslexic.
 Formal testing is the only way to confirm a diagnosis of suspected dyslexia.

-If you have any concerns, please contact your child’s teacher to understand the process and history of instructional intervention.
+If you have any concerns, please contact your child’s teacher for more information about the referral process and instructional intervention.